 - Look outside of certain price thresholds.
-When people are looking for boats online they usually have a certain budget in mind (e.g. I want a 30 ft. sailboat for under $10,000).
-So, if you search just above that threshold (say a 30 ft. sailboat for $12,000) you’re likely to see cheap boats that other buyers won’t.
+When people are looking for boats online they usually have a certain budget in mind.
+For example, lets say I want a boat and trailer for under $10,000.
+If I search just above that threshold (say $12,000) I’m more likely to see cheap boats that other buyers won’t.
 Common thresholds include $5,000, $10,000, $15,000, $25,000, $50,000.

 - Set your max price at 30% above your budget.
 While it depends on the boat and how the owner has priced it, we’ve found that as a general rule of thumb, sellers will come down by about 30%.

-2. SAVE TIME BY QUALIFYING YOUR SEARCH RESULTS
+5. SAVE TIME BY QUALIFYING YOUR SEARCH RESULTS

 - Write up your list of must-haves (e.g. must have engine with less than 1K hours, must not have teak deck, etc.) and run through your checklist every time you find a good candidate.
 Ask the owner to fill in the missing information.